 Research has shown that quitting smoking can actually lead to healthy weight loss in the long run.

-A 2012 trial showed that 16-21% of smokers lost weight in the 12 months after quitting.
 Similarly, a 2021 study by the Endocrine Society found that people who quit smoking experienced a minor increase in abdominal fat in the initial two months after quitting, but then saw a decrease in overall body fat over the following months.

-As nicotine is no longer circulating through the body, the liver is able to create more glucose, which naturally regulates metabolism.
 This means that the body is breaking down fats on its own instead of relying on toxins and chemicals to do the work and cause damage along the way.
 In other words, when you quit, your body can begin regulating your weight in a healthy, natural way.

 When you quit smoking, you’ll start to breathe easier as the lungs heal.
 Many people also experience better sleep and an increase in energy after quitting.
 These changes often prompt people to exercise more regularly, which promotes healthy weight loss.